 7. Ketosis and Personalized Food

 Eating well is a personal journey; one diet will not work for everyone.
 More people than ever, for example, are going vegan.
 The number of vegans has risen by 360% over the past decade and is expected to continue to soar in 2018.
 On the other side of the spectrum, ketogenic diets that emphasize protein and fat (you can still be vegetarian and even vegan on a keto diet) are also growing in popularity.
+Many people are looking to add a quality Keto Supplement to ensure their diet is as effective as possible.
 These diets are low-carb, low-sugar, and focus on satiety.
 Many people report better weight loss, more muscle gain and better energy on these types of keto diets.